ChadSki/HaloMapRenamer/README.md

 ### License

 Null's work is released under the 3-clause BSD license.
-My modifications to Null's work (/renamer.py) are released under the 3-clause BSD license.
-My original work is released under the 2-clause BSD license.
+My modifications to Null's work (/renamer.py) and original work are also released under the 3-clause BSD license.

 ### Forums